jkstill/.dirs/README.md

  gold: goto old; changes dir to OLDPWD

  loaddir: loads the specified directory stack file into the directory stack
-          im memory.  if no file specified, loads '${HOME/.dirs/defdir'
+          in memory.  if no file specified, loads '${HOME/.dirs/defdir'

  popd: pop the top directory off of the stack

  pushd: push the current directory onto the top of the directory stack

  rotd: rotate the directory stack; moves topmost dir to bottom of stack

+ searchdir: search for a term in the directories saved in .dirs

  showdir: by itself, shows comment line ( first line ) from all files in
           the $HOME/.dirs directory.  when an argument is given, it will